thosgood/this-weeks-finds/markdown/201-250/week234.md

 Dave Rusin explained the logic behind having 12 notes in the chromatic scale.
 David Corfield mentioned a book on topos theory in music, and a paper by Noam Elkies on Mathieu groups.
-Mike Stay pointed out William Sethares' work on how the timbre of an instrument affects which scales sound good.
+Mike Stay pointed out William
+\mathsf{Set}hares' work on how the timbre of an instrument affects which scales sound good.
 Dmitri Tymoczko had more comments on this issue.
 Cris Moore mentioned an interesting microtonal composer named Easley Blackwood.
 Robert Israel pointed out an unusual fact about Riemann and Einstein.